loscati/impressioni/impressioni/content/Info/index.md

   publishResources: false
 ---

-I am Leonardo Salicari (aka loscati here on the internet) and I am an amatour photographer.
+I am Leonardo Salicari (aka loscati here on the internet) and I am an amateur photographer.

 This website is an effort to collect some of the photographic projects I have done in the past.
 This website does not containe all my photos and is not meant to be a proper portfolio, but an experiment to share some of the photo that I took and are connected through a theme or visual grammar.